andronovs/ImageConverter/readme.md

 ImageConverter
 =====================

-Converts image files (JPG, PNG) in predefined directory to specified format (JPG, PNG).
+Converts image files (JPG, PNG) located in predefined directory to specified format (JPG, PNG).
-The conversion details are configured in the lib\main.js and include the source and target directories, source and target image formats, target image quality (100 - highest and 0 - lowest).
+The conversion details are configured in lib\main.js and include the source and target directories, source and target image formats, target image quality (100 = highest and 0 = lowest).

 Requirements:
 -------------